ARMmbed/mbed-os-5-docs/docs/tools/testing/unit_testing.md

 Unit testing requires external tools you need to install.
 See the developer [documentation](https://github.com/ARMmbed/mbed-os/blob/master/UNITTESTS/README.md) in GitHub for the full installation guide.

 You can build and run unit tests through Arm Mbed CLI.
 You can also use the tool to generate new test files.
-For information on using Mbed CLI, please see the [CLI documentation](/docs/development/tools/arm-mbed-cli.html).
+To learn how to do so, please see [our instructions about using unit tests with Mbed CLI](test-and-debug.html#unit-testing).
+For other information on using Mbed CLI, please see the [CLI documentation](/docs/development/tools/arm-mbed-cli.html).